Hodobox/autodragonsweeper/docs/README.md

   </tr>
 </table>

-This basically never happens.
+~~This basically never happens.
 In the couple thousand games I've tested, this rule was not triggered even once.
-I can force it if I purposefuly try to set it up though!
+I can force it if I purposefuly try to set it up though!~~ It actually works.
+I was just accessing the variable incorrectly (i.e. accessing one that doesn't exist instead), and of course javascript was like okie dokie.
+I fixed it now, it does indeed happen.
+Woo!

-What does happen is a fun corollary - a chest without any minotaur around it is definitely a mimic.
+What (...also) does happen is a fun corollary - a chest without any minotaur around it is definitely a mimic.

 <table width="100%">
   <tr>